dotnet/docs-maui/docs/migration/uwp-projects.md

 }
 ```

-Address any API changes that may affect your application.
+Address any API changes that may affect your app.
 For example, some methods and properties may have been renamed, deprecated or removed.

-### Namespace Changes
+### Namespace changes

 Update the namespaces in your code files, following the changes between the following two pieces of documentation: [UWP Namespaces](/uwp/api/) and [WinUI Namespaces](/windows/winui/api/).

-For example, you will need to replace `Windows.UI.Xaml` with `Microsoft.UI.Xaml`, and `Windows.UI.Xaml.Controls` with `Microsoft.UI.Xaml.Controls`.
+For example, you'll need to replace the following namespace:

+- `Windows.UI.Xaml` with `Microsoft.UI.Xaml`
+- `Windows.UI.Xaml.Controls` with `Microsoft.UI.Xaml.Controls`.

-### File Changes
+### File changes

 #### Deprecated files